mmore500/waves/index.md

 * Develop C++ wrappers for JavaScript visualization libraries.
 * Develop a JavaScript front-end and interface to C++ configuration objects.

-As part of their work, participants will assemble an example research, educational, or science communcation web application that demonstrates their software.
+As part of their work, participants will assemble an example research, educational, or science communication web application that demonstrates their software.

 ## Other Example Web Projects